-When a breast enlargement patient develops abnormally hard breasts, it is not because her implants have become hard.
-Implants do not harden — ever.
-Rather, the problem is the scar capsule around the implants — for one reason or another, the scar tissue that forms the capsule has thickened and contracted, squeezing the implant into a smaller space and causing the hard “feel” to develop.
+When a breast enlargement patient develops abnormally hard breasts, the problem is the scar capsule around the implants — for one reason or another, the scar tissue that forms the capsule has thickened and contracted, squeezing the implant into a smaller space and causing the hard “feel” to develop.
 The human body creates a scar around any kind of foreign body, whether it is a pacemaker, a breast implant, or an artificial hip.
 Since every person forms scar tissue around any foreign body, every woman undergoing breast augmentation will have a capsule, but fortunately, only a few will develop capsular contracture to a problematic degree.
 If the scar capsule is thin, soft, and pliable around a breast implant, the augmented breast will feel soft.
 Since all scar tissue contracts somewhat, an excessively thick, non-pliable, and tightly-contracted scar capsule around a breast implant can make an augmented breast feel hard.
 Capsular contracture can be mild (Baker grade 2), moderate (Baker grade 3), or severe and visibly deforming (Baker grade 4).

 Many studies have been conducted over the past several decades regarding capsular contracture, and how to control or minimize the likelihood that it will occur.

 With a surface skin cut or surgical incision, despite any surgeon’s skill, best efforts, and technique, some patients will heal with a thick, wide, or ugly scar.
 Mild to moderately thickened or raised scars are termed hypertrophic; the thickest and most raised skin scars are called keloids.
 This unsatisfactory scarring is based on a individual patient’s genetics of healing, occurs rarely, and is slightly more common in patients with darker skin.
 Vitamin E massage, scar pads, steroid tape or injections, or even scar revision plus any or all of the above can be used to reduce visible surface scars.
 Radiation treatments have even been used for the most severe surface scars, known as keloids.
 Fortunately, these are uncommon.